20 more old photographs from the 2010 Farming Life archives

-These photographs are all from the 2010 Farming Life archive.
+These photographs are all from the 2010 Farming Life archives.
 There are 20 in total.
-Photo: Kevin McAuley Photography Multimedia
+Photo: Steven McAuley

 2. Farming Life archives

-These photographs are all from the 2010 Farming Life archive.
+These photographs are all from the 2010 Farming Life archives.
 There are 20 in total.
 Photo: Farming Life archives

 3. Farming Life archives

-These photographs are all from the 2010 Farming Life archive.
+These photographs are all from the 2010 Farming Life archives.
 There are 20 in total.
 Photo: Farming Life archives

 4. Farming Life archives

-These photographs are all from the 2010 Farming Life archive.
+These photographs are all from the 2010 Farming Life archives.
 There are 20 in total.
 Photo: Farming Life archives